mattermost/mattermost-developer-documentation/site/content/integrate/reference/bot-accounts/_index.md

 Use the RESTful API `POST /bots` to create a bot.
 You must have permissions to create bots.

-See our [API documentation](https://api.mattermost.com/#tag/bots) to learn more about creating and managing bots through the API.
+See our {{< newtabref href="https://api.mattermost.com/#tag/bots" title="API documentation" >}} to learn more about creating and managing bots through the API.

 To authorize your bot via RESTful API use `curl -i -H 'authorization: Bearer <Access Token>' http://localhost:8065/api/v4/users/me`. **Access Token** is not the `Token ID` and won't be visible again once created.